JoshGlasson/CV/README.md

 In all of my previous roles communication has been very important, whether that be with suppliers and training providers, or other stakeholders in the business.
 During my time at Makers Academy there was also a big focus on Pair Programming.

-Whilst I am at Makers Academy I am maintaining a [blog](https://joshlearningto.code.blog/) about learning to code.
+Whilst I was at Makers Academy I maintained a [blog](https://joshlearningto.code.blog/) about my journey learning to code.

 #### Analysis